-Herceptin should be carefully handled during reconstitution.
-Causing excessive foaming during reconstitution or shaking the reconstituted Herceptin solution may result in problems with the amount of Herceptin solution that can be
+Reconstitution Herceptin should be carefully handled during reconstitution.
+Causing excessive foaming during reconstitution or shaking the reconstituted Herceptin solution may result in problems with the amount of Herceptin solution that can be withdrawn from the vial

-Instructions for reconstitution - 440 mg vial: Reconstitution is to be performed with bacteriostatic water for injection, containing 1.1% benzyl alcohol, as supplied.
+• Instructions for reconstitution - 440 mg vial:

+Reconstitution is to be performed with bacteriostatic water for injection, containing 1.1% benzyl alcohol, as supplied.
 This yields a solution for multiple use, containing 21 mg/ml trastuzumab, at a pH of approximately 6.0.
-Use of other reconstitution solvents should be avoided except for sterile water for
+Use of other reconstitution solvents should be avoided except for sterile water for injection in case of a patient with a known hypersensitivity to benzyl alcohol.

-- injection in case of a patient with a known hypersensitivity to benzyl alcohol.
-1. Using a sterile syringe, slowly inject 20 ml of Bacteriostatic Water for Injection into the vial containing the lyophilized Herceptin, directing the stream into the lyophilized cake. - 2.
+- 1. Using a sterile syringe, slowly inject 20 ml of Bacteriostatic Water for Injection into the yial containing the lyophilized Herceptin, directing - 2.
 Swirl vial gently to aid reconstitution.
-DO NOT SHAKE! - the lyophilized cake.
+DO NOT SHAKE! - Instructions for reconstitution 150 mg vial: - 1.
+Using a sterile syringe, slowly inject 7.2 ml of sterile water for injection into the vial containing the lyophilized Herceptin, directing the stream into the lyophilized cake.

 2. Swirl vial gently to aid reconstitution.
 DO NOT SHAKE!

 Slight foaming of the product upon reconstitution is not unusual.
 Allow the vial to stand undisturbed for approximately 5 minutes.
-The reconstituted
+The reconstituted Herceptin results in a colourless to pale yellow transparent solution and should be essentially free of visible particles.

-Dilution of the reconstituted solution
+Dilution of the reconstituted solution Determine the volume of the solution required

-Determine the volume of the solution required • based on a loading dose of 4 mg trastuzumab/kg body weight, or a subsequent weekly dose of 2 mg trastuzumab/kg body weight:
+• based on a loading dose of 4 mg trastuzumab/kg body weight, or a subsequent weekly dose of 2 mg trastuzumab/kg body weight.

-Body weight (kg) x dose (4 mg/kg for loading or 2 mg/kg for maintenance)
+Body weight (kg) x dose (4 mg/kg for loading or 2 mg/kg for maintenance) Volume (ml) = - subsequent 3 weekly dose of 6 mg trastuzumab/kg body weight.

-21 (mg/ml, concentration of reconstituted solution)
+21 (mg/ml, concentration of reconstituted solution) based on a loading dose of 8 mg trastuzumab/kg body weight, or a

-Body weight (kg) x dose (8 mg/kg for loading or 6 mg/kg for maintenance)
+Body weight (kg) x dose (8 mg/kg for loading or